katholiek-onderwijs-vlaanderen/odoutils/README.md

 | `-r`   | Deletes the database and odoo containers, as well as the bridge networks between them.<br/> The containers and networks will be re-created when you run the module next time.<br/> The exit code is 0, also when nothing was deleted. |
 | `-v`   | Displays the script version number. |

+At the moment the postgres port is exposed on port 5433.
+Will make this an option in the future.

 ### Examples: